Dr. Yates' Stress Physiology Lab

 Cadaret CN, Beede KA, Riley HE, Yates DT.
 2017.
 Acute exposure of primary rat soleus muscle to zilpaterol HCl (β2 adrenergic agonist), TNFα, or IL-6 in culture increases glucose oxidation rates independent of the impact on insulin signaling or glucose uptake.
 Cytokine.
 96:107-113.
 PDF (681 kb)

 - Posont RJ, Cadaret CN, Barnes TL, Yates DT.
 2017.
 A potential role for mTORC1/2 in β2 adrenergic regulation of skeletal muscle glucose oxidation in models of intrauterine growth restriction.
 Diabesity.
 3:9-12.
 PDF (639 kb)

 - Yates DT, Cadaret CN, Beede KA, Riley HE, Macko AR, Anderson MJ, Camacho LE, Limesand SW.
 2016.
 Intrauterine growth-restricted sheep fetuses exhibit smaller hindlimb muscle fibers and lower proportions of insulin-sensitive Type I fibers near term.
 Am J Physiol Regul Integr Comp Physiol.
 310:R1020-1029.
 PDF (1,084 kb)

-- Barnes TL, Kubik RM, Cadaret CN, Beede KA, Merrick EM, Chung s, Schmidt TS, Petersen JL, Yates DT.
+- Barnes TL, Kubik R, Cadaret CN, Beede KA, Merrick EM, Chung S, Schmidt TB, Petersen JL, Yates DT.
 2017.
-Identifying hyperthermia in heat-stressed lambs and its effects on β agonist-stimulated glucose oxidation in muscle.
-Proceedings, Western Section, American Society of Animal Science.
-Vol. 68.
+Identifying hyperthermia in heat-stressed lambs and its effects on β agonist–stimulated glucose oxidation in muscle.
+Proc.
+West.
+Sect.
+Am.
+Soc.
+Anim.
+Sci.
+68: 106-110.
 PDF (402 kb)

 University of Nebraska-Lincoln, Assistant Professor